mgmacias95/sandboxing-tutorial/stage1/README.md

 The first one, `linux-vdso.so.1`, is part of the kernel so it's not phisically in the disk and hence, doesn't need to be copied.

+As a test, run `cat /etc/passwd`, the file is not found.

 ## Attack

 There is a well-known weakness in `chroot` that allows a process with `root` privileges (specifically `CAP_SYS_CHROOT`) inside the jail to escape.

 It works by creating a new jail inside the current one, but not changing the Current Working Directory (CWD) into it immediately.
 Because the CWD is now outside the new (nested) jail root, `chdir("..")` can be used to traverse up past the original chroot boundary.

+After running the `jailbreak` binary, run again the `cat /etc/passwd` command and check out this time it actually works.